Students in Rome

 • In the fall and spring, tuition, room, and board costs are the same in Rome as they are on our main campus, and scholarships and financial aid awards still apply.
 All you need to do is cover a program fee for academic excursions, buy your plane ticket, and go!

-If you're planning to spend a month in Rome during the Maymester, reach out to the Office of Global Studies for pricing.
+If you're planning to spend a month in Rome during the Maymester, reach out to the

-In continuity with our founding mission to prepare young people for leadership in the service of truth, our Rome campus seeks to offer our students a unique opportunity for academic growth and personal development.
+In continuity with our founding mission to prepare young people for leadership in the service of truth, our Rome campus seeks to offer students a unique opportunity for academic growth and personal development.
 Whether you're studying a medical profession, education, business, or biology, in Rome, you will work toward fulfilling courses from the university's core curriculum in a dynamic international setting created especially for you.

 In the classroom, you'll be invited into an engaging environment that pays particular attention to the way the lessons of history, the great achievements of human reason, and the light of Divine revelation allows us to see more clearly how we might respond to the pressing questions facing humanity today.